-Housing Information included with your letter of acceptance: Spring 2020 (PDF)
+Housing Information included with your letter of acceptance: Summer 2020 (PDF)

 Please note that ELI students are not eligible for residence hall accommodations on campus (dormitories), and homestays are not common in Gainesville.
 The ELI does not arrange housing for ELI students directly.

 Gainesville is full of student-centered apartment complexes and we are sure you will find somewhere comfortable to live.
 However, the apartment rental process in the US may be very different from the rental process in your country.
 It’s important to understand the rental process here so that you can find the best place possible.
 We all want you to be happy and comfortable in your home here.